Great Expectations (2018 TV series)

 Great Expectations (远大前程) is a 2018 Chinese television series starring written by Chen Sicheng, starring himself alongside Yuan Hong, Tong Liya and Amber Kuo.
 The series airs on Hunan TV starting April 1, 2018.

 Synopsis

-The story is set in the 20th century, and follows Hong Sanyuan who travels to Shanghai together with his mom and close friend, Qi Lin to seek a better life.
+The story is set in the 20th century, and follows Hong Sanyuan who travels (from their hometown in Suzhou Province) to Shanghai together with his foster mother, and adopted younger brother and close friend Qi Lin, to seek a better life.
 There, he came under the guidance of Yan Hua, a ferry worker who is seen as the leader by his contemporaries.
-In Shanghai, Hong Sanyuan becomes entangled in the power struggles between two large conglomerates, and eventually also gets involved in political affairs.
+In Shanghai, Hong Sanyuan becomes entangled in power struggles between two large conglomerates, and eventually also gets involved in greater political affairs, especially between the KMT & CPC.